Meal planning that

 Generate a meal plan

 Set cooking complexity from minimal assembly to elaborate weekend cooking.
 Choose how many breakfasts, lunches, dinners, and snacks.
-Add leftovers, child-friendly options, or special instructions.
+Add leftovers, child-friendly options, cuisine preferences, or special instructions.

 Click Generate and wait ten seconds.